datenanfragen/website/content/en/donate.md

 * **Who has donated besides me?**

     Donations of people and companies who donated more than 10% of our yearly budget are published with the amount and — only with their consent — their name.
 For organizations, we will publish the name even without explicit consent.
-You can read about these donations in our [transparency report]({{< ref "verein/transparency" >}}).
+You can read about these donations in our {{< link slug="verein/transparency" text="transparency report" >}}.

 * **What happens to the data that I provide for the donation?**

     Depending on your payment method, you will need to provide different kinds of data.
 We spent a lot of time trying to minimize the data that you need to enter, though.
 If you need an extended receipt for your donation, we will need to get your address and keep it according to the lawful retention limit, too.
-The exact data we get from you or our payment providers is listed in our [privacy policy]({{< ref "privacy" >}}).
+The exact data we get from you or our payment providers is listed in our {{< link slug="privacy" text="privacy policy" >}}.

 * **How can I donate anonymously?**